garyexplains/examples/Raspberry Pi Pico/Piccolo_OS/readme.md

  * `__piccolo_task_init()` creates a dummy stack and calls `__piccolo_task_init_stack()`
  * `__piccolo_task_init_stack()` saves the kernel state, i.e. R4 to R12 (which contains the PSR) and the LR (the return address), onto the main stack.
  * It then switches to the PSP (which is, in fact, a dummy stack) and triggers an interrupt
-3. {I} `isr_svcall()` handles the interrupt.
+3. {HI} `isr_svcall()` handles the interrupt.
 It saves the current task state (R4 to R11 and the LR) onto the PSP (the dummy stack).
- * {I} It then restores the kernel state from the main stack and returns to the kernel using the LR saved on the main stack in 2.
+ * {HI} It then restores the kernel state from the main stack and returns to the kernel using the LR saved on the main stack in 2.
 4. {H} After the interrupt, processing continues in `__piccolo_task_init()` and eventually `piccolo_init()` but now in Handler mode.
 5. {H} Next _task1_ is created via `piccolo_create_task(&task1);`
 6. {H} In `__piccolo_os_create_task()` a new stack is initialized for the task, including the frames saved by the hardware when an interrupt is called (see Context Switching above).